-can xue, chinese literature, comet writing, Fudan University, ghost writing, Guanyin, Hong Kong cinema, Lü Bingcheng, legend of the white snake, Li Yu, lu xun, science fiction, The Association of Chinese and Comparative Literature, The Uncanny
+Can Xue, Chinese fiction, comet writing, Fudan University, Guanyin, Lü Bingcheng, legend of the white snake, Li Yu, Lu Xun, science fiction, The Association of Chinese and Comparative Literature, The Uncanny

 Tales of snake women, cinematic phantoms and apocalyptic comets filled the small meeting room at one of the top floors of Fudan‘s Guanghua Towers, when I took part in a panel on the role of the Uncanny in Chinese literature and film organized by Charles Laughlin and Zhange Ni at this years ACCL conference in June.
 Our aim was to discuss how fictional narratives might make use of uncanny elements to push the limits of scientific and enlightenment discourse.

 First speaker Jessica Imbach from University of Zurich, talked about ambiguous gender roles in republican era ghost stories from Shanghai writers such as Zhang Kebiao and Xu Xu.
 Kenny Ng from City U. of Hong Kong showed us beautiful film clips from 1930s Hong Kong ghost movies, Yizhi Xiao from Brown University found supernatural elements in the otherwise rational and scientific comet writings of early 20th century Chinese sci-fi and I presented my analyses of uncanny places as sites of both trauma and self-realization in the works of Can Xue (read abstract).